severb/flowy/docs/tutorial/tutorial.rst

 workflow you need to call the ``.result()`` method on it.

 The second thing you need to know is that the ``run`` method doesn't actually run for the entire duration of the workflow execution.
-It will run multiple times and only for short periods of time.
+For the same workflow execution it will run repeatedly and only for short periods of time.
 Actually, after the initial run when the workflow is started, it will run every time an activity either finishes, produces an error or times out.
 Each time the ``run`` method is invoked it starts executing the code from the beginning, replacing the proxy calls with different types of placeholders based on the most recent state of the activities.
 A placeholder can either contain a result if the activity finished successfully, an error if there was a problem or the activity timed out or nothing at all if the activity is still running.
 While ``run`` the method is running Flowy registers all the proxy calls and looks for new ones that receive as arguments only constants or placeholders that contain results.
 All the proxy calls identified as new are then used to schedule new activities.

 But enough with the blabber, lets see an execution timeline of the workflow to get a better understanding on how things work.